IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

+1. At least 90 days will need to elapse from the date of the Chang hard fork before ratification of this governance action (November 30th 2024 or later);
-1. At least 85% of stake pools by stake should have upgraded to a version of the node that can support protocol version 10.
+2. At least 85% of stake pools by stake should have upgraded to a version of the node that can support protocol version 10.

+These conditions will be verified by the Interim Constitutional Committee and SPOs, supported by readiness reports from Intersect's Hard Fork Working Group.

 # Motivation